signet4grn/SIGNET/README.md

 #### 1. Prepare the DataSet

-Prepare the gene expression data and genotype data at fisrt, then put them into the given folder:
+We highly recommand you to prepare the gene expression data and genotype data first, and place them to a specific data folder, to organize each step as it may involve many files:

 [Click here](#data-format) for more detail about genotype and genexpression dataset